-Completion of the pilgrimage to Mecca during the prescribed month (Dhu’l Hijjah, or Hajj Month) is an obligation for all Muslims around the world at least once in their lifetime, if they are physically able and can afford to go.
+Completion of the pilgrimage to Mecca during the prescribed month (Dhu’l Hijjah, or Hajj Month) is an obligation for all able-bodied Muslims around the world at least once in their lifetime, if they can afford to do so.
 Since the Muslim calendar is lunar and the lunar year of twelve months has 354 days, the hajj takes place eleven days earlier each year on the solar calendar.

 In today’s world, the hajj is a massive human event and a logistical effort of enormous proportions, carried out by the Ministry of Hajj, part of the government of Saudi Arabia.
-Approximately 2 millions participate in the hajj each year; over 1.75 million Muslims come to Saudi Arabia from outside the country, joined by several hundred thousand more pilgrims from within the country-but the actual number of participants may be even higher, close to three million!
+Approximately 2 millions participate in the hajj each year; over 1.75 million Muslims come to Saudi Arabia from outside the country, joined by several hundred thousand more pilgrims from within the country – but the actual number of participants may be even higher than estimated.
 All of these pilgrims must be housed and fed, and have access to medical, communication and sanitation facilities.

 Day 1: The 8th day of Dhu'l-Hijjah (the month of Hajj)

 Pilgrims must put on special clothing for the hajj (two white unsewn sheets for men and modest clothing for women, with no face veils) and enter a state of ritual purity (ihram) at entry points (miqat) located a certain distance from the sanctuary in Mecca.
 While in this state of Hajj purity, they may not cut their nails or hair or have sexual relations.
 Pilgrims specifically express their intention to perform hajj, as intent is a crucial concept in Islamic ritual and law.
 Pilgrims also recite the following:

 “Here I am, O God, in response to your call–here I am!
 Here I am!
 You have no partner.
 Here I am!
 All praise, grace and sovereignty belong to you.
 You have no partner.”